 When most people picture a cruise to the Caribbean, they envision a massive ship carrying thousands of people pulling up alongside a sun-splashed island paradise.
 The fact remains that not all Caribbean cruises are created equal, and those seeking a more relaxed, premium, even luxury in experience in the Caribbean have plenty of options to choose from.

-Here are five premium and luxury cruise lines you may not know offer cruises to the Caribbean.
+Here are four cruise lines you may not know offer cruises to the Caribbean.

 Cunard Line may best be known for its Transatlantic Crossings aboard the superlative Queen Mary 2.
 But every year, Cunard sends its massive flagship on voyages to the sun-splashed shores of the Caribbean.